logzio/logz-docs/_source/user-guide/share-kibana/collaboration.md

 2. [Share dashboards across accounts]({{site.baseurl}}/user-guide/kibana/share-import-export).
 This option "migrates" the dashboard without any data.
 The logs are not being shared.

 Visualizations and saved searches can be shared as well in similar ways.
 Wherever we refer to dashboards here, we do so for simplicity.
-Dashboards, visualizations and saved searches are all Kibana objects, and offer many of the same sharing options.
+Dashboards, visualizations and saved searches are all OpenSearch Dashboards objects, and offer many of the same sharing options.
 {:.info-box.note}